Cdelim/EyeTrackingVR/README.md

     - Open the imported VRScene.unity scene.

-    - Assign your Varjo HMD and ReadyPlayerMe avatar in the scene hierarchy.
+    - Assign your Main Camera to AvatarOne prefab.

     - Ensure GazeRayController.cs and related scripts are attached to the Main Camera.
 (Check the avatar in the VRScene.)

+    - Assign a RaycastLayer.(It will assign this layer objects that will be considered for measurements)

 <img src="https://github.com/Cdelim/EyeTrackingVR/blob/main/ReadmeImages/Gaze_Controller.png" width="528" height="227"/>